 “I honestly believe that marketing is the most fun you can have with your clothes on.” – Stewart Leahy (Yorkshire Powerhouse)

 Marketing and Selling are close bed fellows and should remain as such.
 The easiest way to understand the different between the two is to consider selling as ‘pushing’ and marketing as ‘pulling’ – and to run a successful business you’ll definitely need a bit of both!

 Download our marketing plan template

-One core part of marketing is the measurement of success – take a look at our article on marketing metrics.
+One core element of marketing is the measurement of success – take a look at our article on marketing metrics.
 There’s no point spending time using social media to market your business if it doesn’t produce sales in the end – you need to ensure that your efforts are being rewarded by sales or you’re simply being a busy fool!

-Remember that most business models require ‘marketing’ to make the noise and identify the prospects and then ‘selling’ to close the deals.
+Remember that most business models require ‘marketing’ to make noise and identify prospects … then they need an aspect of ‘selling’ to close the deals.
 Done well, the whole process creates a sales funnel for your business with a steady stream of new business sales being the result.

-Ensure the channels through which you communicate is the one your customers use, not the one you prefer yourself.
+Ensure the channels through which you communicate are the ones your customers use, not the ones you prefer yourself.
 Always seek expert advice to make sure your efforts look professional and trustworthy.
 Marketing a business well is really hard work and the best approach is to ensure you have a strategic plan that truly pulls customers to you.